Zxce3/video-stream-beta/README.md

 - /song (song name) - to download song
 - /vsong (video name) - to download video

-📝 note: from now, stream & stop command can only be used by group admins.
+📝 Note: From now, /vcstream & /vstop command can only be used by group admins.

 ## 🧪 Get STRING_SESSION from below: